meili-travel-tech/flutter_meili/README.md

 ### Meili Booking Manager

-To open the Meili view for the direct flow, use the following code snippet:
+To open the Meili view for the booking manager flow, use the following code snippet:

 ```dart
 import 'package:meili_flutter/meili_flutter.dart';